Trust the Struggle

 I struggle with forcing myself to change – with feeling mostly insecure and uncomfortable as I try to learn, with my new team at Skratch Labs, how to steer and manage a growing business.
 Almost daily, I feel like a little kid struggling to learn how to play the piano for the first time.
 The only difference is that unlike a little kid the same amount of practice and attention isn’t changing my brain as quickly as a child’s or as fast as my adult mind would like.
 And unlike a child, I don’t have a decade or two to make carefully guided mistakes.
 Time is more limited now and failure has bigger consequences.

-It was amidst this personal struggle that I received a call from Christian Vande Velde a few weeks ago.
-Christian, who rides for the Garmin Pro Cycling Team had just finished the Giro D’Italia and was still reeling from the struggle and insanity of this year’s race.
+In the height of this personal struggle I received a call from Christian Vande Velde.
+Christian, a former rider for the Garmin Pro Cycling Team (now retired) had just finished the Giro D’Italia and was still reeling from the struggle and insanity of the race.
 He sounded tired.
 We spent a minute or two being polite.
 “How are you?
 How’s the family?
 How was the Giro?”
 To which he politely replied, “good, good, good.”
 Then I asked him, “Are you going to the Tour?”
 To which he replied, “I don’t know.”

 I was a bit confused and I think Christian was too.
 He explained to me that the team was really deep and that this year there’d be no guarantee if he’d make the team – that he’d have to earn his spot on this year’s TDF squad, proving his worth just like he had to do earlier in his career – before top ten finishes at the Tour, before he was the old pro and de facto leader.
 My immediate reaction was that the situation was bullshit and I commiserated briefly with Christian manifesting my own sense of entitlement for him.
 But then he asked me a simple question.
 “Al, should I even give myself a chance?”